Drive an interstate or overseas-registered vehicle

 NT residents driving interstate registered vehicles

-You must transfer your interstate registration to the NT if you fit any of the following:
+You must transfer your vehicle to the NT if you fit any of the following:

 - have lived in the NT for more than three months

 - have applied for or received an NT driver licence

 - have bought an interstate registered vehicle and it has been in the NT for more than 28 days

 - are a NT resident and you have been driving an interstate registered vehicle in the NT for more than three months.

 You can drive your interstate registered vehicle in the Northern Territory (NT) if you can meet all of the following: